Geet99/llSPS-INT-501-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 # llSPS-INT-501-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding
 Intelligent Customer Help Desk with Smart Document Understanding

 This repository contains the documentation and code elements of the Intelligent Customer Help Desk with Smart Document Understanding chat bot developed using various IBM Watson Services for backend and Node-Red for front end.
-It comprises of the project report, the IBM Discovery functions and Watson Skills, the Node-Red flow of the chatbot.
+It comprises of the project report, the IBM Discovery functions, Watson Assistant skills and the Node-Red flow of the chatbot.

 Problem Description:
 The typical customer care chatbot can answer simple questions, such as store locations and hours, directions, and maybe even making appointments.
 When a question falls outside of the scope of the pre-determined question set, the option is typically to tell the customer the question isn’t valid or offer to speak to a real person.